In the previous article, you were introduced to Self-awareness, the mirror revealing your real face.

 Yes, not only you are thinking negative but you are also overthinking.

 Sub-conscious thinking leads to negative thinking.
-Negative thinking generates negative emotions which demand reciprocation from feelings.
+It generates negative emotions which demand reciprocation from feelings.
 The soul-driven feelings respond, and the resultant feelings are negative.
-So much of negativity, and you become a fully negative person.

-The worst part… it is a never-ending circle because of a simple reason.
+It is a never-ending circle because of a simple reason:

-Once you develop a negative feeling about an individual or a situation, that feeling is a big hindrance for the mind to generate a positive thought.
+Once you develop a negative feeling about an individual or a situation, it becomes a big hindrance for the mind to generate a positive thought.

 Wondering why is feeling important?